-The film features the lives of heretics who were burnt at the stake in the London suburb of Smithfield during the 1500’s.
+The film features the lives of heretics and those who were burnt at the stake in the London suburb of Smithfield during the 1500’s.
 The area then known as Smoothfield has a long and fascinating history.

 Special preview and historical background

 A show with the films soundtrack composer and actress Araya Soma who also plays Anne Askew